Snowflake-Labs/sfquickstarts/site/sfguides/src/integrating_fluentd_with_snowflake/integrating_fluentd_with_snowflake.md

 # Using Fluentd to Send Log Files to Snowflake for Security Analytics
 <!-- ------------------------ -->
 ## Overview
-Duration: 1
+Duration: 2

-This Quickstart shows how to use Fluentd to send system event logs to Snowflake for use as a SIEM or log storage.
-Fluentd is open-source software that parses event logs, application logs, and clickstreams, converts the semi- or un-structured data to structured data, and stores the structured data in an S3 bucket.
+This Quickstart shows how to use Fluentd to send system event logs to Snowflake for use as a SIEM or for log storage.
+We use Apache HTTP Server to generate access log files, which we upload as gzip files to an S3 external stage.
-For details about Fluentd, see: [https://www.fluentd.org/](https://www.fluentd.org/)

-This Quickstart provides the configuration steps needed to successfully set up this integration.
-We use Apache HTTP Server to generate access log files that we upload as gzip files to the S3 external stage.
 Next, we set up Snowpipe to retrieve the gzip files from the external stage and import them into Snowflake.
 Finally we use Snowsight to visualize log events.

 > aside positive
 >
 > Note: There is not currently a plug-in that Fluentd can use to directly connect to the Snowflake internal stage, so Fluentd puts processed data in the Snowflake external stage where Snowpipe auto-ingests it.

+### What is Fluentd?
+Fluentd is open-source software that parses event logs, application logs, and clickstreams, converts the semi- or un-structured data to structured data, and stores the structured data in an S3 bucket.
+To learn more about Fluentd, see: [https://www.fluentd.org/](https://www.fluentd.org/)

 ### What You’ll Learn
 - How to deploy Apache2 on a target server (Amazon Linux)